indramahkota/simple-game/PrivacyPolicy.md

 If you have any questions or concerns about this Privacy Policy, please contact us at [indramahkota1@gmail.com](mailto:indramahkota1@gmail.com).

-By using the Nyusun Buku app, you agree to the terms and conditions outlined in this Privacy Policy.
+By using the Simple Game app, you agree to the terms and conditions outlined in this Privacy Policy.
 If you do not agree with this Policy, please do not use the App.